Contour data from Google Earth

 And here is the site with the grid turned off.

-The gradient across the site is relatively shallow near the road and becomes even shallower approaching the buildings.
+The gradient across the site is relatively shallow near the road and even shallower approaching the buildings.

 The client is interested in planting wildlife corridors and establishing a wetland.
 We can now form some opinions about water drainage on the site and plan a suitable location for the wetland.